Definition: APA Citation

 In a nutshell

-Just as in any other citation system the APA citation style is fairly simple to follow as soon as you become acquainted with the basic rules.
-If you want to use the APA citation style in your bachelor’s or master’s thesis, you should bear in mind the following aspects:
+Just as in any other citation system the APA citation style is fairly simple to follow once you become acquainted with the basic rules.
+If you want to use the APA citation style in your thesis, you should bear in mind the following: